devopsaustralia/devopsdownunder.org/programme.markdown

 The call for participation for DevOps Down Under 2012 [is open](/participate)!

 Speakers are the lifeblood of the conference.
-They set the agenda for what people are talking about during the corridors during the breaks, and plants the seeds for discussion during the Open Spaces.
+They set the agenda for what people are talking about in the corridors during the breaks, and plants the seeds for the Open Space discussions.

 You could be part of the elite few who speak on the main conference programme!